 Laser welding using a fiber laser has helped to further transform many production processes, thanks to its ability to complete applications that previously were difficult, or even impossible.
-Looking for some answers to some of the most frequently asked laser welding questions?
-We’ve got everything that you need below.
+Looking for some answers to some of the most frequently asked questions about laser welding?
+We’ve got everything that you need to know below.

 What is fiber laser welding?

 This is the process of creating a strong joint between two materials.
 More often than not this will be two metals, of the same or different nature, although other materials can be welded together too.

 The process works by focusing the laser beam onto the material being worked with.
 The high intensity of the light beam will vapourise and melt the material, allowing for another material to be joined.
 After time, this will solidify, leaving a strong bond behind.

 There is more than one way of completing this process, and we have covered the various methods in separate questions below.

 Keyhole welding, also called deep penetration welding, is the process of creating a deep hole within the material being worked with.